SkylineCommunications/dataminer-docs/connector-help/connector_help/Jersey_Microwave_KABUC-286291-2815-ODU.md

 ### Initialization

 At the top of the Alarms page, you can find a virtual DataMiner parameter that is intended to monitor the Power Supply Status.
 This placeholder will show "Not Initialized" by default.
 To be able to monitor the Power Supply Status, you need to have an active element using the Advantech ADAM IO driver.
 You then need to link the Power Supply Status parameter to the corresponding DataMiner parameter of the Advantech ADAM IO element.
 You can do so using the Element Connections module.
-For more information, refer to the [DataMiner Help](https://help.dataminer.services/dataminer/#t=DataMinerUserGuide/part_2/elements/Virtual_elements.htm&rhsearch=element%20connections&rhhlterm=element%20connections&rhsyns=%20).
+For more information, refer to [Virtual elements used for element connections](xref:Virtual_elements#virtual-elements-used-for-element-connections).

 Other than that, no additional configuration is necessary in a newly created element.
 The driver will start to poll the factory default switch address (S).
 Based on the switch status response, the number of connected converters is retrieved.
 Empty rows (equal to the number of converters) will be filled in in the Outdoor Units Table, with the factory default address in each row (converter 1: A, converter 2: B, etc.).
 Finally, the converter status polling will start, using the factory default addresses.